D-Danos/Tableau-Web-Marketing-Performance-Dashboard/README.md

 ## Credits

 Credits to [Abhishek Agarrwal](https://www.youtube.com/@AbhishekAgarrwal) for providing the web traffic data and inspiration via their tutorial.
-This project is an extension of this tutorial applying filters and Calculated fields.
+This project started as one of his tutorials, then extended it by applying filters and Calculated fields.

 ## Contact